AkshayD110/ciscoEventCreation/README.md

 Optimizations required :
 - A logging mechanism to check how many messages where created before any error occurs.
     -- completed : checked in on 7th June
+- Make changes to pick random lines from a file